Coronavirus crisis: For the first time, PM Modi to take part in NAM meeting today

 Explained: Study claims fatality rate among lung cancer patients due to coronavirus is high

-It can be seen that this meeting would be the first time PM Modi will take part since becoming the Prime minister in 2014.
-PM Modi became the first full-time Indian Prime Minister to skip the NAM summit in 2016 and again in 2019.
+It can be seen that this meeting would be the first time PM Modi will take part since becoming the prime minister in 2014.
+PM Modi became the first full-time Indian prime minister to skip the NAM summit in 2016 and again in 2019.

 In the last two summits, India was represented by the vice president.
-Former Prime Minister Manmohan Singh had participated at the Tehran NAM meet in 2012.
+Former prime minister Manmohan Singh had participated at the Tehran NAM meet in 2012.

 Coronavirus: Situation will stabilise anytime soon says Niti Aayog member